clementleetimfu/vue-education-management-system/.kilocode/workflows/speckit.analyze.md

 description: Perform a non-destructive cross-artifact consistency and quality analysis across spec.md, plan.md, and tasks.md after task generation.
 ---

+## CRITICAL: Follow This Workflow Exactly

+You MUST follow each step below IN ORDER.
+Do NOT skip ahead to implementation.
+Do NOT interpret any user-provided arguments as the primary task.
+The workflow steps below ARE your primary task.

 ## User Input

 ```text